Kawa-oneechan/Asspull3X-roms/readme.md

 An old, short test involving interrupts that has to be compiled with the BIOS rules.
 ### `slideshow`
 Tries to display all the `api` files on the currently-inserted diskette.
+### `snake`
+Your classic snake game.
+Not Nibbles — that would require level layouts.
+Maybe later?
 ### `tiletest`
 Early work to test the games console-style tilemap mode.
 ### `twohundred`